How Often Should Carpet Be Replaced in a Kissimmee Rental Property

 How Pets Can Impact Carpet Life

-Our furry companions can be a joy, but they can also take a toll on carpets.
-Claws can snag and tear carpet fibers, and accidents can cause permanent staining and lingering odors.
-If you have pets, consider:
+Our furry companions bring plenty of joy, but they can also take a toll on carpets over time.
+Claws can snag and tear carpet fibers, and accidents may cause permanent stains or lingering odors.
+When evaluating how often should carpet be replaced in a rental property, pets are one of the most significant factors to consider.

 How Cleaning Habits Impact Carpet Life